Skip to content

 Xenon (Xe) Element

 Xenon is a chemical element with the atomic number 54 and is represented by the symbol ‘Xe’ in the periodic table.
-It is a noble gas and belongs to the … Read more
+It is a noble gas and belongs to the p-block of group 18 of the periodic table.
+It is … Read more

 Iodine (I) Element: Properties, Uses, Reactions, Health & Environmenal Effects